linuxhw/SMART/HDD/WDC/README.md

 WDC Hard Drives
 ===============

-This is a list of all tested WDC hard drive models and their ratings.
+This is a list of all tested WDC hard drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 Contents